revatishelat/DST_A2/README.md

 **Introduction**

- Type up all in here, reference data, methodology
+ Type up all in here:
+* reference data
+* methodology & approach

 **EDA and Preprocessing**